Company Updates

 Simply put, PLG is a philosophy that casts the product as the protagonist in each part of this GTM funnel

-Whether it be creating top of the funnel (ToFu) through virality, guiding users through their activation and engagement journeys, or taking the first steps in an assisted sale, the product is the lead actor, and sales, marketing, and engineering are the supporting cast.
+Whether it be creating top of the funnel (ToFu) through virality, guiding users through their activation and engagement journeys, or taking the first steps in an assisted sale, the product is the lead actor, and sales, marketing, and Engineering Blog are the supporting cast.
 The crazy SaaS valuations we see in the market today are in part the function of two decades of laborious work in (1) widening the ToFu and (2) increasing conversion rate.

 The 2000s saw SaaS companies use outbound cold calling as their means of lead generation.
 Teams of highly paid salespeople and business development representatives would spend hours a day cold calling potential prospects in companies who (A) probably didn’t need their product and (B) had no way to build trust in the product without paying 100s of thousands of dollars to try it.
 ToFu was largely limited to the Fortune-1000 companies and sales processes spanned several quarters if not years.
 Doesn’t sound optimal?
 You’re right, it wasn’t.